zulip/zulip/requirements/README.md

 Of the files, only dev and prod have been used in the install scripts directly.
 The rest are implicit dependencies.

-Steps to update a lock file, e.g. to update ipython from 5.3.0 to latest version:
+Steps to update a lock file, e.g., to update ipython from 5.3.0 to latest version:

 0. Remove entry for `ipython==5.3.0` in dev.txt.
 1. Run `./tools/update-locked-requirements`, which will generate new entries, pinned to the latest version.